danteese/album-colours/README.md

 ## License

 `album-colours` was created by Majo Castañeda, Dante Bazaldua.
 It is licensed under the terms of the MIT license.

+## Contact

+For any comments or suggestions, feel free to reach me at dalnte@me.com or @MajoSedCast